- Submit your application by one of our deadlines listed above

 Training and Previous Experience

-Newly hired STC students must also attend a mandatory orientation and training session the week of October 21, 2019.
-Techs will then continue weekly training throughout the semester, and employees will not be completely independent until the spring semester.
+Newly hired STC employees must attend a mandatory orientation session the week of October 23, 2023.
+Techs will then continue weekly training throughout the fall semester, and employees will not be completely independent until the spring semester.
 All hours spent in training will be paid.
 All STC employees, both new and experienced, attend mandatory day-long training sessions at the beginning of every semester.

-Previous experience (specifically technical experience) is NOT required to apply for the Cluster Tech, Student Tech, and Media tech roles, though some preference may be given to applicants with relevant experience.
+Previous experience (specifically technical experience) is NOT required to apply for the Student Tech, Cluster Tech, and Media Tech roles.
 Applicants must demonstrate substantial interest in learning the skills required for each role.
-Student Developer applicants must have sufficient web development experience to be hired.

 Student Techs (STs) provide a wide array of personal technology support for all undergraduate students and graduate students, as well as some professional school students.
-Services include individual student computer support and providing walk-in support at the Technology Troubleshooting Office and Sage Hall.
+Services include individual student computer support and providing walk-in support at the Technology Support Center.

 - Provide general technology support for all members of the Yale community.

-- Staff our Technology Troubleshooting Offices in Bass Library and Sage Hall where students can get in-person help with their technology issues.
+- Staff our Technology Support Center where students can get in-person help with their technology issues.

-- Staff our internal hardware office where personal computers and cluster computers are repaired and refurbished.
+- Staff our internal hardware office where personal computers and loaner laptops are repaired and refurbished.

 - Manage and resolve help requests submitted by students.